 A major in Latin is currently available only as a teaching major.

-Teaching Major: A minimum of nine course credits, which include six course credits in Latin beyond LAT 101; two additional course credits in Classical Studies selected with the approval of the Department; ENG 311 (Grammar and the Politics of English) or LAL 352 (Linguistics); and LAL 308 (Language Teaching Methodology).
+Teaching Major: A minimum of nine course credits, which include six course credits in Latin beyond LAT 101; two additional course credits in Classical Studies selected with the approval of the Department; and ENG 311 (Grammar and the Politics of English) or LAL 352 (Linguistics).
 In addition to the foregoing requirements, prospective teachers must also apply for admission to the Teacher Education Program (preferably at the start of their sophomore year) and complete coursework leading to secondary certification described under Education.
 Prospective teachers should request a current list of the specific course requirements from the Education Office.

 101-102-103.
 Beginning Latin I, II, and III

 Introduction to the language of ancient Rome, its empire, the middle ages, and the early modern world.
 Students will learn the essentials of grammar, vocabulary, and Roman history and culture through reading, speaking, and writing Latin; increase English vocabulary through Latin derivatives; and read selections from Latin writers from different eras.
 Offered two out of every three years.
 GRUBER-MILLER or VENTICINQUE

 205. Introduction to Latin Literature and Culture

 Intensive engagement with a cultural topic through reading Latin texts of the Republic or Empire, in tandem with listening, speaking, or writing in the target language.
 Topics may include Roman comedy, Roman performance culture, Roman banquets, or Roman elections.
 Prerequisite: LAT 103.
 Offered two out of every three years.